rahulag2411/CF_Extension_VsCode/README.md

 **Compiling your code:**

 - You can choose the compiler of C++ which should be used to compile you solution.
 Additional arguments can also be passed.
 For example std of C++ (`g++ --std=c++14`).

+With this you are all set to go!

+Happy Coding!